hemantaph/gwsnr/README.md

 ## Mathematical Formulation

-### Modified FINDCHIRP Method: Half Scaling Approach
+### Modified FINDCHIRP Method: Partial Scaling Approach

-The `gwsnr` package introduces a Half Scaling method for SNR calculations, based on the [FINDCHIRP](https://arxiv.org/abs/gr-qc/0509116) algorithm.
-It focuses on non-spinning IMR waveforms and interpolates the Half scaled SNR based on mass parameters.
+The `gwsnr` package introduces a Partial Scaling method for SNR calculations, based on the [FINDCHIRP](https://arxiv.org/abs/gr-qc/0509116) algorithm.
+It focuses on non-spinning IMR waveforms and interpolates the Partial scaled SNR based on mass parameters.
 Key aspects include:

-- A 2D cubic spline interpolation method for the 'halfsnr' segment.
+- A 2D cubic spline interpolation method for the 'partialsnr' segment.
 - The optimal SNR for a simple inspiral waveform is functionally dependent on various parameters and the detector's noise curve.
-- The half scaled SNR is approximated and considered a function of total mass and mass ratio.
+- The partial scaled SNR is approximated and considered a function of total mass and mass ratio.

 ### Noise-Weighted Inner Product Method